McGlennons Solicitors -Terms of Business

 These terms will form part of your contract with us unless the fee earner agrees with you in writing any changes that will apply.
 Please also visit our website www.mcglennons.co.uk.

 Barbara Morris is a consultant solicitor.
-Her hourly rate is £240 an hour.
+Her hourly rate is £250.
 Barbara deals mainly with family law work, including divorce, civil partnerships, applications relating to children, ancillary financial applications and pre-nuptial agreements.

 In addition, VAT is payable at 20%.